makyo/writing/work/getting-lost/outline.md

     * Shadowy govt Representative brought to light through mooks
         * Sanders as government plant to foil CR
         * CR into hiding, dives in after RJ
-            * CR can't get Lost, would be too suspicious
+            * CR can't get Lost, would be too suspicious (they already fucked up disappearing RJ so shortly after Cicero)
         * Not the Russian Bloc, personal power within WF
     * RJ starting to lose emself by now
         * pulling back is a protocol, protocols can be ignored
         * Difficulty bringing em back
         * The theater does it, love of creation
     * Make it back, bring with the secret
+* Postscript - retrieving Priscilla

 ## Critique